IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 Spread is a greedy approximation to a hard task.
-The hard task would be to identify a sequence of molecules from a set that maximised the diversity of the molecules as they are selected.
+The hard task would be to identify a sequence of molecules from a set that maximises the diversity of the molecules as they are selected.
-If we were to select 1000 molecules, what are the most diverse subset of 1000 that could be selected?
-Solving that problem is hard, but the spread approximation makes this feasible.
+Or more generally, if we were to select 1000 molecules, what is the most diverse 1000 molecules that could be selected?
+Solving that problem is hard, but the spread approximation makes this feasible, while giving up little in terms of accuracy.

 ### Spread
 Spread works by selecting a first molecule - this can be either